 It is important to note that Maryland’s decision to end elective abortions comes on the heels of an ACLJ legal team submitting testimony to the state legislature in defense of unborn babies, which resulted in a pro-life victory where the state Senate pulled Bill 664 to amend the state Constitution to include a provision that would have granted a right to abortion.

 Our work does not stop.
 And at the ACLJ, we will continue to monitor this situation and any litigation that develops as a result.

 UPDATE: Even more states are joining the states discussed above (Ohio, Texas, Louisiana, Mississippi, and Maryland) in declaring that elective abortions be treated like other elective procedures during this pandemic and be halted.
 These new states include: Tennessee, Kentucky, Iowa, Oklahoma, Indiana, and West Virginia.
 We will continue to update this list.
 The killing of an innocent unborn baby is NOT an essential service.

 As we battle to defund Planned Parenthood and ensure that there is no federal funding for abortion, we urgently need your support.
-Have your gift DOUBLED.
-Have your gift doubled through our Matching Challenge.
+Donate today.